philrz/super/docs/commands/zq.md

 :::tip note
-The reason `zq` is not particularly performant for ZSON is that the ZNG or [VNG](../formats/vng.md) formats are semantically equivalent to ZSON but much more efficient and the design intent is that these efficient binary formats should be used in use cases where performance matters.
+The reason `zq` is not particularly performant for ZSON is that the ZNG or [Super Columnar](../formats/csup.md) formats are semantically equivalent to ZSON but much more efficient and the design intent is that these efficient binary formats should be used in use cases where performance matters.
 ZSON is typically used only when data needs to be human-readable in interactive settings or in automated tests.